History of the Jews in Transnistria: The Transnistrian Jewish Victims of the Holocaust

-During World War II, 14,000-18,000 overwhelmingly local Jews were murdered on the spot in Domanivka the winter of 1941-1942, until February 1942.
+During World War II, 14,000-18,000 overwhelmingly local Jews were murdered on the spot in Domanivka in the winter of 1941–1942, until February 1942.
 A minority of the Jews who were killed were Bessarabian Jews.
 The victims were killed, mainly by the Romanian constabulary, the Romanian army supported by Ukrainian militia and the Sonderkommando.
 The camp was liberated on March 28, 1944, by the Red Army.
 According to Jean Ancel, "about five hundred Jews were still alive, mostly expellees from Romania."

 Out of about 4,000 in the camp at Akmetchetka in April 1942, only a few hundred were still alive in May 1942; the rest died of hunger and poor quality food (raw potatoes), exhaustion and poor living conditions (they lived in pigsties and warehouses).
-According to the newer research in the Encyclopedia of Camps and Ghettos, 1933-1945 from 2018, 4,000 Jews died in the Pechora concentration camp in Tulcin Judet County in northern Transnistria in 1941-1944, whereas about 200 died from February 1944 and March 1944, when the Soviets returned to the area; this excludes about 1,250 Jews who were handed over to the Germans, who exterminated them elsewhere.
+According to the newer research in the Encyclopedia of Camps and Ghettos, 1933-1945 from 2018, 4,000 Jews died in the Pechora concentration camp in Tulcin Judet County in northern Transnistria in 1941–1944, whereas about 200 died from February 1944 and March 1944, when the Soviets returned to the area; this excludes about 1,250 Jews who were handed over to the Germans, who exterminated them elsewhere.
 The Yad Vashem database lists the names of 4,554 Jews who died in the camp.
 Out of these, 2,651 were Ukrainian Jews according to the Yad Vashem database.

 About 30,000 Jews from Odessa and thousands of Jews from Berezovka County and elsewhere, mainly from other places in southern Transnistria (perhaps 10,000), were evacuated by the Romanian authorities to various localities in Berezovka Judet/County (unless they were from there) and were executed by the Germans.
 According to the Black Book, edited by Ilya Ehrenburg and Vasily Gorssman, 27,000 Jews were executed in the Berezovka district by the local ethnic Germans.
 According to Nora Levin, who wrote the first book about the Holocaust that focused not mostly on the perpetrators, but mostly on the Jewish victims, about 28,000 Jews were killed in the ethnic German colonies in Transnistria.
 Raul Hilberg, citing a German Foreign Office document, provides the same number of 28,000.
 Radu Ioanid estimates the number of such executed Jews in the Berezovka district/couty at 31,000, though this number also included deportees from Romania, including the Old Kingdom.
 According to the data provided by Jean Ancel, out of 32,819 Jews deported by the Romanian authorities from Odessa in early 1942 to Berezovka County, only 1,544 survived until April 1942, and 425 survived until March 22, 1943, which means that 32,394 died.